patternfly/patternfly-sandbox-ng/README.md

 - Build Status: https://travis-ci.org/patternfly/patternfly-sandbox-ng.svg?branch=master

-### Using PatternFly-ng In Your Application
+### Using the PatternFly-Ng sandbox In Your Application

-This example demonstrates using the Angular-cli to get started with PatternFly-ng
+This example demonstrates using the Angular-cli to get started with the PatternFly-Ng sandbox

 1. Installing angular-cli
 *Note*: you can skip this part if you already have generated an Angular application using `ng-cli` and webpack